-2. Residents complete and return a Speed Cushions Study Request form with signatures representing ten households on the street where cushions are proposed.
+- Residents complete and return a Speed Cushion Study Request form (PDF) with signatures representing ten households on the street where cushion are proposed.
 (Each additional street requires an additional form.)

-4. Residents are notified about the results of the study and the corresponding speed cushions fee.
+- Residents are notified about the results of the study and the corresponding speed cushion fee.

-6. Residents circulate petitions and document at least 70 percent support from the petition boundary area and 100 percent support from residences within 100 feet of any proposed speed cushion.
+- City staff will prepare a petition and provide it to the residents to circulate.
+Residents must document at least 70 percent support from the affected area and 100 percent support from residences within 100 feet of any proposed speed cushion.

-7. Residents submit original signed petitions back to the City along with the appropriate speed cushion fee.
+- Residents submit signed petitions back to the city along with the appropriate speed cushion fee.

-9. If consensus building is adequate, staff notifies its Contractor to install the cushions as shown on the petitions.
-Staff will also coordinate the signing and striping according to City standards.
+- If consensus building is adequate, staff notifies its contractor to install the cushions as shown on the petitions.
+After installation, staff will sign and stripe the cushions according to city standards.

-10. If, during petitioning, residents want to change the location of one or more speed cushions, or add speed cushions to the proposal, they must notify City staff.
+- If, during petitioning, residents wish to change the location of one or more speed cushions, or add speed cushions to the proposal, they must notify city staff.
 Staff will prepare new petitions showing the new proposal, and residents must discard all previous petitions, signed or unsigned.

-11. Residents may circulate petitions and obtain signatures for up to 6 months from the distribution of the petitions.
-Any petitions older than 6 months that are submitted to the City will be rejected.
+- Residents may circulate petitions and obtain signatures for up to 6 months from the distribution of the petitions.
+Any petitions older than 6 months that are submitted to the city will be rejected.

-12. If, at a future time, residents want to remove one or more speed cushions, they must request and return a City generated petition with at least 51% approval of the original petition boundary area.
+- If, at a future time, residents want to remove one or more installed speed cushions, they must submit a petition with at least 51% approval of the original affected area.
 If approved, residents must pay to remove the cushions.